 Agent Communication Network (ACN)¶

-The agent communication network is a peer-to-peer communication network for agents.
-It allows agents, in particular AEAs, to send and receive envelopes between each other.
+ACN is a peer-to-peer communication network for agents.
+It allows AEAs to send and receive envelopes between each other.

 The implementation builds on the open-source libp2p library.
 A distributed hash table is used by all participating peers to maintain a mapping between agents' cryptographic addresses and their network addresses.

 Agents can receive messages from other agents if they are both connected to the ACN (see here for an example).

-A simple OEF (SOEF) search node allows agents to search and discover each other.
+A simple OEF (sOEF) node allows agents to discover each other.
 In particular, agents can register themselves and the services they offer, and can search for agents who offer specific services.

-For two agents to be able to find each other, at least one must register themselves and the other must query the SOEF search node for it.
+For two agents to be able to find each other, at least one must register itself on the sOEF and the other must query the sOEF node for it.
 Detailed documentation is provided here.

-Ledgers enable the AEAs to complete a transaction, which can involve the transfer of funds to each other or the execution of smart contracts.
+Ledgers enable AEAs to store transactions, for example involving the transfer of funds to each other, or the execution of smart contracts.
 They optionally ensure the truth and integrity of agent to agent interactions.

-Whilst a ledger can, in principle, also be used to store structured data - for instance, training data in a machine learning model - in most use cases the resulting costs and privacy implications do not make this a relevant use of the ledger.
-Instead, usually only references to the structured data - often in the form of hashes - are stored on the ledger and the actual data is stored off-chain.
+Whilst a ledger can, in principle, be used to store structured data (for instance, training data in a machine learning model) in most use cases the resulting costs and privacy implications do not make this an efficient use of the ledger.
+Instead, usually only references to structured data - often in the form of hashes - are stored on a ledger, and the actual data is stored off-chain.

-The Python version of the AEA Framework currently integrates with three ledgers:
+The Python implementation of the AEA Framework currently integrates with three ledgers:

-However, the framework makes it straightforward for further ledgers to be added by any developer.
+However, the framework makes it straightforward for any developer to add support for other ledgers.